1. The Science Museum

 11. More things to do in West London

 Hyde Park, when taken together with the adjacent Kensington Gardens, is the largest all of London's parks.
 Highlights include visiting the Park’s memorials (including the recently added Diana Fountain, designed to express Diana's spirit, represented by fast-flowing water, and made from 545 pieces of Cornish granite), its formal gardens (in particular the rose gardens), the Serpentine lake (where you can take a dip in summer or hire a pedalo), Speaker’s corner (where you might catch some spirited political or religious debate), and the Serpentine Art gallery.

 (2) The Design Museum

 The newly relocated Design Museum, housed in the old Commonwealth Institute building on Kensington High Street, is the only UK museum devoted to contemporary design and architecture.
 With a permanent exhibition devoted to items such as the anglepoise lamp, the humble chair, London buses and the Concorde, this place has got something for everyone.
-Temporary exhibitions on display include Moving to Mars (till 23 February 2020) and Beazley Designs of the Year (till 31 March 2020).
+Current exhibitions on display include 'Football: Designing The Beautiful Game' (until August 2022) and 'Bethany Williams: Alternative Systems' (until September 2022).